 A mixture of matzo meal, eggs and seasonings in a bowl.

-• Some versions of this recipe call for simmering a whole chicken to create your own chicken broth.
-I’ve chosen to use a high quality store bought broth instead as it saves so much time.
+• You can simmer a whole chicken to create your own chicken broth; however, I generally use a high quality store bought broth instead.
+It saves so much time!

 • If you prefer to make your own broth, place a whole chicken in 12 cups of water with 2 sliced carrots, 1 onion cut into quarters, 2 stalks of celery, 5 cloves of garlic, 1 tablespoon peppercorns and 10 sprigs of parsley.
 Bring to a simmer and cook for 3 hours.
 Strain the broth, and remove the chicken meat from the carcass.
 Next, proceed with my recipe as directed.